Agent Skills: SE Dev Server Code Skill

 SE Dev Server Code Skill

 Allows reading the decompiled C# code of the Space Engineers Dedicated Server.
-The "game logic" of the server is largely the same as the game (client) is running.
-The entry point (main executable), some aspects of logging and configuration differ.
-Also, some of the libraries are not used by the server, but they may still present to provide the necessary data structures and some backend functionality.
+Server "game logic" is largely the same as game (client) runs.
+Entry point (main executable), some aspects of logging and configuration differ.
+Also, some libraries are not used by server, but they may still present to provide necessary data structures and some backend functionality.

 ⚠️ CRITICAL: Commands run in a UNIX shell.
 Use bash syntax.
 On Windows this is BusyBox; on Linux use the native shell.